 - Contact NWI at 715.342.2969 or email@example.com to discuss your school's interest in applying for academic program accreditation.

-- Submit application materials through the NWI online application process at least 60 days prior to the scheduled site visit.
+- Submit application materials through the NWI online application.

 - Provide a $1,000 stipend for the site reviewer and cover all travel, lodging, and meal costs associated with the site visit.

-To apply for re-accreditation, please submit a complete application with payment no later than one semester prior to the accreditation expiration date.
+Please submit a complete online application with payment no later than one semester prior to the accreditation expiration date.
+Previous application submissions will be provided upon request.

 NWI accepts applications at any time during an academic year; however programs will be accepted for one of two accreditation periods: 1) January 1 through December 31, or 2) July 1-June 30.
 For the current graduating class to be eligible for Certified Wellness Practitioner (CWP) status, online applications must be submitted at least 60 days prior to the start of one of these accreditation periods.
 Individuals graduating from an accredited program within 24 months of submitting their CWP application are eligible to apply as a graduate of an NWI accredited academic program.

-The online application process allows individuals to enter information and upload documents (PDFs preferred) as evidence that the program covers the core content areas noted below.
+The online application process allows individuals to enter information and upload documents (PDF preferred) as evidence that the program covers the core competency areas which align with the Wellness Promotion Competency Model.
 Click here to download an application checklist to assist in gathering the necessary information to apply for accreditation.

-To receive accreditation approval, programs must illustrate through the application process that the following content areas are included in the program curriculum.
+To receive accreditation approval, programs must illustrate through the application process that the program aligns with the domains indicated in the Wellness Promotion Competency Model.

 - Human physiology